The Difference Between Coaching, Teaching, And Consulting (And When You Need What)

 So when an expert in a field is teaching, there will usually be:

-A teacher comes in as the person with all the answers.
-As I mentioned earlier, there are a lot of how-to courses and experts that teach others specific strategies to build online businesses — these folks are usually people who’ve cracked a certain business marketing strategy that can be super helpful to increase sales.
+In short - the teacher usually comes in as the person who knows more and has most of the answers.
+As I mentioned earlier, there are a lot of how-to courses and experts that teach others specific strategies to build online businesses.
+These folks are usually people who’ve “cracked” a specific business marketing strategy that can be super helpful to increase sales.

 Enrolling in a how-to teaching course is especially helpful when starting your business.
-At this point, you’re usually strapped for capital is need to learn how to do many things yourself.
+At this point, you’re usually strapped for capital and need to learn how to do many things yourself.
+At this stage, enrolling in courses where you’ll be taught how to do a specific thing can be tremendously helpful (and can save you lots of time.)

 How teaching can aid business growth